whitead/dmol-book/intro.md

 ## Contributors

 Thank you to contributors for offering suggestions, identifying errors, and helping improve this book!
+Twitter handles, if available

 1. Oion Akif
 2. Heta Gandhi (@gandhi_heta)